 - Crocodile Clips (Physics, Chemistry and Technology; used for simulations)

 - ProDesktop (used for 2D and 3D CAD work)

 We are continuously developing the resources and tasks for Key Stage 3 however, the school reinforces e-Safety throughout the key stages by educating students using current relevant issues in the social medium.

-Core ICT will work towards the TLM Level 2 certificate for IT User Skills in Open Systems and Enterprise (QCF).
+Core ICT will work towards the Cambridge Nationals Creative iMedia Level 1/2 Certificate.
 This provides fantastic opportunities to work with a variety of technologies and offers choices such as drawing and graphics work, web design, games design or computing, making it both engaging and enjoyable.
 The qualification has been designed to nurture digital literacy and provide students with up-to-date skills, knowledge and understanding of the rapidly developing digital world around them.
 The course was developed to offer more choice.